The Multivariate Taylor Measure Function Space and a Generalization of Taylor's Theorem

 Recall that a measurable function is not necessarily differentiable, and therefore, investigating differentiation in\ the function space $\mathcal{F} _{\Re }^{\Re ^{p}}$ will require additional assumptions.
 In what follows, let $c_{k}^{n}=\frac{n!}{(n-k)!k!},$ and $c_{k_{1},...,k_{n}}^{n}=\frac{n!}{ k_{1}!...k_{n}!},$ the binomial and multinomial coefficients, respectively$.$ For arbitrary $B\in \mathcal{B}(\mathbb{N})$, and $f^{B}\in \mathcal{F}_{\Re }^{\Re ^{p}}$, given by

-assume that $\mathbf{a}=$ $[a_{0}(\mathbf{x}),a_{1}(\mathbf{x}),$ $\dots ],$ has analytic elements and let $g$ be analytic, so that $f^{B}(\mathbf{x})$ is continuously, differentiable of any order and wrt to any of its arguments.
-In particular, differentiation wrt $x_{j}$ of equation (\ref {DiffTMFgen}), and a straightforward application of the general Leibniz rule yields
+assume that $\mathbf{a}=$ $[a_{0}(\mathbf{x}),a_{1}(\mathbf{x}),$ $\dots ],$ has analytic elements and let $g$ be analytic, so that $f^{B}(\mathbf{x})$ is continuously, differentiable of any order and with respect to any of its arguments.
+In particular, differentiation with respect to $x_{j}$ of equation (\ref{DiffTMFgen}), and a straightforward application of the general Leibnitz rule yields

 for all $k\in \mathbb{N}$.
 Since

 we have the general form for differentiation of elements of $\mathcal{F} _{\Re }^{\Re ^{p}},$ given by